 3. Sign up for SEVIS Check-in.

-Fill out the new international student information sheet, which you will bring with you to the check-in.
+**Fill out the new international student information sheet, which you will need to complete before you attend the check-in.

 4. Register for classes